 Simulation set up

 The project file thermal_tuning_waveguide_2D.ldev contains a silicon waveguide on a silicon substrate.
 A wire is placed 2um above the waveguide and acts as the heat source used to thermally tuned the waveguide and achieve the desired phase shift.
 The bottom of the simulation region is fixed at 300K, and the top of the simulation region is bounded by air.
 A uniform heat source object is used as the heater wire.
 A sweep is set up in order to sweep the input power from 20 to 30mW.
-A temperature monitor has be placed around the waveguide region, which will automatically store the temperature map into output file for each input power.
+A temperature monitor has been placed around the waveguide region, which will automatically store the temperature map into output file for each input power.
 This output file will be used in the subsequent optical simulation in MODE.

 NOTE: Since a parameter sweep is performed to obtain spatial temperature data around the waveguide, the simulation mesh is locked to ensure the data is collected from the same mesh locations for all sweep points.
 Otherwise, since the mesh grid is re-calculated between each sweep, the temperature will be recorded on a different mesh at each sweep point and the parameter sweep object will not be able to collect the temperature data.